viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

-# vue-cli-plugin-auto-import-tag
+# vue-cli-plugin-auto-import-tags
 Auto import vue components by tags.
-It should be used along with [babel-plugin-transform-imports](https://github.com/viruscamp/babel-plugin-transform-imports/tree/babel-7) or [babel-plugin-import](https://github.com/ant-design/babel-plugin-import).
+It must be used along with [babel-plugin-transform-imports](https://github.com/viruscamp/babel-plugin-transform-imports/tree/babel-7) or [babel-plugin-import](https://github.com/ant-design/babel-plugin-import).

 This lib is in alpha stage.
 USE ON YOUR OWN RISK.
 WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.